Awad M. Al-Qahtani* and Lamees M. Al-Harbi Pages 709 - 717 ( 9 )

 Objectives: To determine the prevalence of disordered eating attitudes and behaviors among high-school girls in Al-Madinah City, Saudi Arabia.

-Materials and Methods: Cross sectional descriptive study was conducted in Al-Madinah city in 2014-15.
-Multi-stage random sampling technique was adopted to include female students of governmental secondary school.
-All data was entered and analyzed using SPSS version 20.
+Methods: A cross-sectional descriptive study was conducted in Al-Madinah city in 2014-15.
+A multi- stage random sampling technique was adopted to include female students of government secondary schools.
+The Eating Attitudes Test (EAT-26) and socio-economical questionnaires were used in the study for assessing the prevalence of disordered eating.
+All data were entered and analyzed using SPSS version 20.

-Results: Overweight and obesity were reported among 11.2% and 5.6% of them, respectively whereas 31.3% of the participants were underweight.
+Results: Overweight and obesity were reported among 11.2% and 5.6% of them, respectively, whereas 31.3% of the participants were underweight.
 The overall prevalence of disordered eating attitudes among female students was 42.5%.
-This rate was significantly higher among younger (≤16 years old) and those of first scholastic level than others.
+This rate was significantly higher among younger (≤16 years old) and those of the first scholastic level than others.
 The rate of disordered eating attitude was reported at a higher rate among obese students (59.1%) than underweight (41.5%) and normal students (42.4%).
-The commonest reported disordered eating behavior was self-reported binge eating behaviour (25.2%), followed by self-induced vomiting (8.7%) and use of laxatives/diuretics to control weight (6.1%).
+The commonest reported disordered eating behavior was self-reported binge eating behaviour (25.2%), followed by self-induced vomiting (8.7%) and the use of laxatives/ diuretics to control weight (6.1%).

-Assistant Professor of Family Medicine, Head of Dept. of Family and community medicine, Faculty of Medicine, Najran University, Najran, Senior Registrar of Family Medicine, Post-graduate Studies of Family Medicine Program in Al-Madinah, Ministry of Health
+Department of Family and Community Medicine, Faculty of Medicine, Najran University, Najran, Family Medicine, Post-graduate Studies of Family Medicine Program in Al-Madinah, Ministry of Health, Al-Madinah